 There are several different types of IP addresses.
 Whether your IP address is inside the network or outside, it would be either a local IP address or public.
 And public IP addresses can be dynamic or static.
 For website owners who don't host their server but instead rely on a web hosting package (which is the case for most website owners) there are shared and dedicated types of IP addresses.
 Read the following paragraphs to learn more about each type:

 - Local IP address.
-If you have multiple internet-connected devices at home, your router needs a way to recognize them all, and they also need somehow to identify and communicate with each other.
+If you have multiple internet-connected devices at home, your router needs a way to recognize them all, and they also need to somehow identify and communicate with each other.
 Within your primary IP address, each device receives its IP address assigned to them by your router;

 - Public IP address.
 A public IP address, in its turn, is the IP address assigned to your router by your ISP provider.
 This IP address is considered the main IP address of your home network.
 Typically, ISPs have many IP addresses that they assign to their customers.
 And your public IP address is the main address that all other users and devices outside your home network will recognize you by;

 Schematic difference between public and local IP address

 - Dynamic IP address.
 This type of IP address changes regularly and automatically.
 ISPs, as it was said, buy a large of the IP addresses to re-assign them to their customers and put the old IP addresses back into the pool for further use.
 Automating the process means ISPs don't need additional actions to reestablish the IP address.
 The benefits come from the savings costs of buying new IP addresses and securing their customers because changing IP address makes it harder for cybercriminals to hack into your network;